1 / 13

 Care Guide

 Plant in full sun to partial shade in average, well-drained soil.
-Full sun produces the most flowers and the best fall color.
+Full sun produces the most flowers and the deepest fall color.
 Tolerates dry conditions once established.
-The late emergence (May) leaves bare ground in spring; do not cultivate the area in early spring or the rhizomes may be damaged.
-Mark the location to avoid accidental disturbance.
-The spreading rhizomes can be contained by edging or by planting in confined spaces.
+The late emergence (May) leaves bare ground in spring, and shallow cultivation at that time damages the dormant rhizomes.
+A plant marker placed in fall prevents accidental disturbance.
+Spreading rhizomes can be contained by edging or by planting in confined beds.
 No serious pest or disease problems.
 Cut to the ground in late fall or early spring.Pruning

 Cut all dead stems and foliage to the ground in late fall after frost or in early spring before new growth emerges.
 No pruning needed during the growing season.Pruning Schedule